melezhik/outthentic-dsl/intro.md

      Hello # plain text expression
      regexp: My name is outthentic\W # regular expression

-This code will successfuly verifies this text input:
+This code will successfully verifies this text input:

     Hello
     My name is outthentic!